nens/threedi-docs/source/f_3di_instruments_and_downloads.rst

 Install and update manual
 =========================

+..
+TODO: checken of dit nog allemaal up to date is

 .. note::

     Are you running into problems when downloading or updating the software?
 Please consult the 'problem solving' section and if the error and/or solution is not mentioned, please contact our support office (servicedesk@nelen-schuurmans.nl)